jonasoesch/p9/paper.md

-### Discussion

 Based on the literature and the above findings we arrive at several conclusions about the nature of transitions and animation.
 We came to believe that animation indeed guides the reader's eye between transitions and therefore supports object constancy and cueing at the level of perception.
 But the results also indicate that relationships are interpreted at a much higher level and perceptual differences don't directly influence this interpretation.
 Finally, we are still unsure about how animation precisely influences engagement but there are strong hints that its effect is not as universally positive as often portrayed in the literature.

-###Limitations

-Much of the stories were designed before our conceptual understanding of transitions and animation was as clear as it is presented in this work.
-The types of transitions that are present in the experiment are therefore more strongly driven by the needs of the story than by our theoretical understanding of the properties of different transitions.
-This weakens the link between our results and the theoretical framework we have proposed.

-Almost 20% of the participants saw animated transitions that we categorized as slow.
-We decided to include these results anyway because most of the essential properties of the animation would still be present even when it was laggy.
-We also found that the results stayed the same even when we excluded *slow*-sessions but

-The task was rather difficult.

 \newpage
 \part{Implementation}

 # Implementation